 As we develop our masterplan, we are looking at the potential impacts that expansion may bring and ways to manage them, as we believe our plans must happen in the right way.

 We will look to minimise and, where necessary, mitigate potential adverse environmental impacts.

-From 25 June until 31 August 2018, we are consulting on our plans to expand LTN by making best use of our runway.
+From 25 June until 31 August 2018, we consulted on our plans to expand LTN by making best use of our runway.